shouvikantu/git-dev-resource/README.md

-# Easy access to web development and other Comp Sci related resources.
+Easy access to web development and other Comp Sci related resources.
+*Github Repositories